depsterr/aur-install/README.md

 # aur-install
-An extremely simple aur package manager
+An extremely simple aur package installer

-NOTE THAT THIS MANAGER DOES NOT CHECK ANY SIGNATURES, AND WILL BLINDLY INSTALL ANY PACKAGE SPECIFIED
+NOTE THAT THIS INSTALLER DOES NOT CHECK ANY SIGNATURES, AND WILL BLINDLY INSTALL ANY PACKAGE SPECIFIED

 to install a package from the aur just pass the name of the package as the first argument